ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

   run.map(Right(_)).recover{ case e: Error => Left(e) }
 }
 ```
-The initial implementation has some glaring issues:
+The initial implementation has some issues, some of which are syntatic and others semantic.
-1. We pay a steep price in terms of complexity for batching api operations.
+1. (syntax) We pay a steep price in terms of complexity for batching api operations.
-2. Errors are not accumulated, the first error that occurs "wins".
+2. (semantics) Errors are not accumulated, the first error that occurs "wins".
-3. If more steps are added then the tuple of information we pass around will grow.
+3. (syntax) If more steps are added then the tuple of data we pass around will grow.
-4. Any intermediate exception handlers may eat our error since it is a exception.
+4. (semantics) Any intermediate exception handlers may eat our error since it is a exception.
-5. Partitioning the inputs into two groups is not a pleasant experience and scales poorly with more groups.
+5. (syntax) Partitioning the inputs into two groups is not a pleasant experience and scales poorly with more groups.

 ### Functional error handling
 The classic answer to error handling when effects are involved in functional programming is monad transformers.